 Businesses and organizations required to recycle

-A bylaw amendment comes into effect requiring all businesses and organizations in Calgary to recycle all of the materials we do at home, plus scrap metal, clear plastic film (polyethylene) and wood.
+A bylaw amendment is now in effect that requires all businesses and organizations in Calgary to recycle all of the materials we do at home, plus scrap metal, clear plastic film (polyethylene) and wood.

 November 1, 2017*